 - Keep medications in a safe place.
 Make sure your medications are out of reach of children, and that you are storing them as recommended.
 For example, some medications require refrigeration.

 - Discard medications properly.
 While some medications can safely be disposed of in the trash or can be flushed down the toilet, others should be brought to medication collection sites.

 - Don’t share medications.
 Do not give others your medications or take medications from others, even if you think it is the same dosage or for the same condition.

 - Take the medication as prescribed.
-Consult with your doctor before stopping your medication, even if you are feeling better.
+Thinking of stopping your medication?
+Consult with your doctor first, even if you are feeling better.

 - Ask for help.
 Need assistance with your medications?
 If you sometimes forget to take them, consider setting medication reminders on your phone.
 For more support, talk with a friend, family member, or health advisor.